GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (223).md

 **At Higher Tiers**: For each tier beyond minimum, you may either increase the duration by 5 rounds or reduce the casting time by 1 action (to a minimum of 1 action).

 **Critical Failure**: You channel the magical energy but fail to control it, an attack of the chosen type is inflicted against you of the chosen type with a bonus equal to the spell's tier for the purpose of determining a critical hit.

+#### Refulgence Barrier

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 5 yards

+**Effect**: You summon a bright shimmoring wall wall between 2 inches and 1 foot thick, up to 10 feet high, and up to 25 feet wide.
+The barrier does not impose itself into or through any object which was already in place when the wall materializes.
+It produces bright light out for 3 yards, fair light for 2 yards beyond that, and dimlight for 1 yard beyond that.
+The wall itself is so intense in its brightness that it cannot be seen through.
+Any creature which attempts to pass through the barrier is subject to a rafiant attack.
+A success does not inflict a wound, and instead prevents a creature from moving past the barrier.

+The barrier lasts as long as you concentrate on it plus an additional number of phases equal to the spell tier.
+If the spellcheck was a critical success  it lasts a gurther number of phases equal to your [Magic] bonus.

+**At Higher Tiers**: When cast at 3rd tier or greater for each tier beyond 2nd, the width and height of the wall can each be inscreased by 1 yard.

+**Critical Failure**: You see the brightest light you will ever know, in a color your eyes have never been able to see before.
+You receive a number of radiant attacks equal to the spell's tier, which each gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+In place of standard wounds, you receive an instance of archeblight.

 #### Regeneration